Ah, the age old debate. Well, maybe not age old. Few decades old. A generation, tops.

 A dog’s digestive system is designed in a way that facilitates the digestion of meat, bones and fat, while also eliminating harmful bacteria.
 This is why dogs can eat rancid meat and drink out of gutters without getting sick, but we cannot.

 Feeding large amounts of plant matter to dogs is a recipe for gas, stomach upset and excessive waste.
-Grains in particular cause digestive problems, while offering minimal nutritional benefit (you can read more about this in our eBook).
+Grains in particular cause digestive problems, while offering minimal nutritional benefit (you can read more about this in my eBook).

 You can certainly feed your dog supplementary plant matter in the form of suitable (this part is important) vegetables and small amounts of fruit for a nutritional boost.
 I do it and I recommend you do it too, with the help of a food processor.